 Formative activities are provided during the course, offering students the opportunity to obtain ongoing staff and peer feedback through presentation, discussion, and reviews of the integration of architectural technology into the design project.
-This course is taught over two semesters and consists of two components.
+This course consists of two components.
 Formative feedback will be provided through a group workshop for the first component.
 For the second component, individual formative feedback will be provided.
-In general formative assessment and feedback provided throughout the course fosters reflective learning while supporting the Summative graded assessment and feedback process, which generally happens at the end of the course.
+In general, formative assessment and feedback provided throughout the course fosters reflective learning while supporting the Summative graded assessment and feedback process, which generally happens at the end of the course.